SubodhS-Projects/Excel-Interactive-Product-Data-Analysis-Dashboard/README.md

 ### Steps to Explore

-1. Download `Product_Data_Dashboard.xlsx`
+1. Clone this repository or download `Supply_Chain_Dashboard.zip`
-2. Open the Excel file
+2. Extract the `Supply_Chain_Dashboard.zip` on your computer
+3. Open `Supply_Chain_Dashboard.xlsx`
+4. Explore each report section using slicers and filters
-3. Use slicers to filter by:
+5. Use slicers to filter by:

    * 📍 Region
    * 🏷️ Category
    * 📦 Product Name
    * 📅 Month & Year
-4. Review charts for actionable insights
+6. Review charts for actionable insights

 ---